-Kristina Hunter, aka arthousewife on Spoonflower, is back on the blog to share her go-to tips for creating designs that look like you’ve spent hours meticulously cutting out paper shapes.
+Kristina Hunter, AKA arthousewife, is back on the blog to share her go-to tips for creating designs that look like you’ve spent hours meticulously cutting out paper shapes.
 Did we mention you can do it all from the comfort of your couch and you don’t have to bust out the scissors and craft paper?
 Win-win!
-Using a community-favorite combo — an iPad and Procreate — Kristina will show you just how easy it is to create this growing design trend.
+Using a community-favorite combo—an iPad and Procreate—Kristina will show you just how easy it is to create this growing design trend.

 Kristina: Have you noticed the cut-paper style popping up in art and illustrations these days?
 Perhaps it’s a rebellion against perfectly smooth vector-based art that has been popular for awhile?
 Regardless of the reason, I love it for its raw, choppy and organic feel, and it blends well with mid-century modern design (my personal fave!)